DaniKog/Audio_Controller_Example/README.md

 # Audio_Controller_Example
 The Audio Management System from a small project I worked on.
 <br>
-ROTA by Erich Kohlweg.
+ROTA by Erich Kohlweg: http://gamejolt.com/games/rota/46815
 <br>
 Originally made in untiy 4.6
 <br>
 <h1>How This Works</h1>
-There are 3 audio classes.
+The Audio for the game is handled with 2 sound sources and 4 Audio Classes

 1. SFX Master - https://github.com/DaniKog/Audio_Controller_Example/blob/master/Assets/Scripts/Audio/SFXMaster.cs
 <br>